Cranleigh Camera Club

 Two rounds of the internal competition are for 'set subjects'.
 A title, for example 'Doors' will have been chosen.
 In a set subject competition one of your images should conform to the set subject but the other subject is open subject.
-Provided your set subject image is deemed to conform to the set subject, an extra 5 marks are added to the judge’s score.
+Provided your set subject image is deemed to conform to the set subject, up to an extra 5 marks are added to the judge’s score.

 The Internal Competitions Secretary prepares score sheets for each member.
 Members collect their sheet before the competition starts, fill in the title, record the mark given and replace the sheet in the file after the competition, so that the scores can be recorded and added to our website.

 Competitions are usually judged by an experienced outside judge trained and accredited by the Surrey Photographic Association.
 Judges normally assess the merits of images on a scale of 5 – 10 including half marks.
 The role of the judge is to differentiate between a selection of images shown on a particular occasion and to make positive, helpful and encouraging comment.
 There is a significant subjective element in the process and it is not unusual for images to fare differently as between judges.
 2